-The projected values of f-NO2 are based on the fleet turnover and traffic growth assumptions in the NAEI's latest road transport emission projections (Base 2013).
+The projected values of $f-NO_2$ are based on the fleet turnover and traffic growth assumptions in the NAEI's latest road transport emission projections (Base 2013c).

-Fleet turnover is calculated from assumed survival rates of vehicles in the fleet derived from historic licensing data and estimates of projected new vehicle sales including more recent advice from DfT in February 2013 on future sales of diesel car vehicles, revisions to DfT's traffic projections (January 2013) and new fleet projections data for London based on information from TfL.
-A slower growth in new diesel car sales is now assumed compared with the March 2012 version of these factors.
-Projections are from a 2011 base year taking into account the current economic downturn and the introduction of new vehicles up to Euro 6/VI standards.
+Fleet turnover is calculated from assumed survival rates of vehicles in the fleet derived from historic licensing data and estimates of projected new vehicle sales including advice from DfT in February 2013 on future sales of diesel car vehicles, DfT's traffic projections (January 2013) and fleet projections data for London based on information from TfL.
+Projections are from a 2011 base year taking into account the introduction of new vehicles up to Euro 6/VI standards.